bsalter/shuffling-pines/README.md

 ## default runs build & test

-Fastest way to get it up and going: run bower install, then run gulp autorun and point your browser to the url it provides, or run gulp build and point your browser at the dist/index.html file.
+Fastest way to get it up and going: run npm install and bower install, then run gulp autorun and point your browser to the url it provides, or run gulp build and point your browser at the dist/index.html file.

 Known issues: